 The Rhode Island Statewide Planning Program prepares and maintains plans for the physical, economic, and social development of the state; encourages their implementation; and coordinates the actions of state, local and federal agencies and private individuals within the framework of the state's development goals and policies.
 The basic charge is established by Sections 42-11-10 and 12 of the General Laws.
 The Statewide Planning Program consists of the State Planning Council and staff who specialize in land use, comprehensive planning, GIS, transportation and other related topics.

 The Program, acting as staff to the Metropolitan Planning Organization is recertified by the United States Department of Transportation every four (4) years.
-The last recertification took place in 2010.
-The recertification report is available here.
+The last recertification took place in 2014.
+The recertification report is available below.

 The activities of the Statewide Planning Program are guided by a Unified Planning Work Program (UPWP).
 The UPWP for fiscal year 2015 can be found here FY 2015 UPWP.
 The program prepares quarterly reports detailing the progress of activities contained in the UPWP.